mr-zlaam/email.marketing.tool.backend/API_DOCUMENTATION.md

 - `uploadId`: ID of the upload record this batch belongs to

 **Error Responses:**

-- **HTTP 400**: Invalid file format, no emails found in file, validation errors, or active batch already exists for upload
+- **HTTP 400**: Invalid file format, no emails found in file, validation errors, batch currently processing (cannot update while active), or upload already completed
 - **HTTP 401**: Authentication token missing or invalid
 - **HTTP 404**: Upload ID not found (when using existing upload option)
-- **HTTP 500**: Internal server error during batch creation
+- **HTTP 500**: Internal server error during batch creation or resume

 ### Get Uploads with Batches

 **Endpoint:** `GET /api/v1/emailBatch/getUploadsWithBatches`

-**Description:** Retrieves upload records along with their associated batches.
+**Description:** Retrieves upload records along with their associated batch (single batch per upload).
 This is the primary endpoint for dashboard displays and campaign monitoring.
 It supports both paginated listing of all uploads and detailed view of specific uploads.
+Note that each upload will have exactly one batch associated with it.

 **Authentication Required:** Yes

 **Headers:**

 ```
 Authorization: Bearer JWT_TOKEN
 ```